ryangregson01/L4-dissertation/timelog.md

 * *1 hour* Meeting with Kevin.
 Discussed current model, and potential refactoring.
 * *1 hour* Wrote up minutes after meeting.
 * *1 hour* Cleaned up Notebook.
 Inserted markdown throughout notebook to help the notebook read well and be understandle.
 Can commit this code so far (src/Notebooks).

+### 9 Dec 2022
+* *1 hour* Refactored amino acid map so that protein images now have 20 channels.
+Vectorised one protein with this map.
+Tested a 1D convolution on this protein.
+* *1 hour* Meeting with Kevin.
+* *0.5 hours* Wrote up minutes after meeting.